logdna/logdna-agent-v2/docs/KUBERNETES.md

 * **Example Configuration Yamls:**
   * [v2.1.x](https://raw.githubusercontent.com/logdna/logdna-agent/master/logdna-agent-v2-beta.yaml)
-* **Differences:** This configuration contains the same namespace and Kubernetes Objects.
+* **Differences:** This configuration contains the same namespace and Kubernetes objects.
 The only differences are some changes to the DaemonSet.
 * **Upgrade Steps:**
   1. If you have changes you want to persist to the new DaemonSet, backup the old DaemonSet.
      1. Run `kubectl get daemonset -o yaml -n logdna-agent logdna-agent > old-logdna-agent-daemon-set.yaml`.
-     2. Copy any desired changes from `old-logdna-agent-daemon-set.yaml` to the DaemonSet Object in `k8s/agent-resources.yaml`
+     2. Copy any desired changes from `old-logdna-agent-daemon-set.yaml` to the DaemonSet object in `k8s/agent-resources.yaml`
   2. Apply the latest configuration yaml
      1. Run `kubectl apply -f k8s/agent-resources.yaml`

-> :warning: Exporting Kubernetes Objects with "kubectl get \<resource\> -o yaml" includes extra information about the Object's state.
+> :warning: Exporting Kubernetes objects with "kubectl get \<resource\> -o yaml" includes extra information about the object's state.
 This data does not need to be copied over to the new YAML file.

 ### Upgrading the Image